Freedom or Equality?

 - Preparation of final essay: 50 hours

-One resit will be offered, covering the entire course content and consisting of a written exam and an essay.
+One resit will be offered, covering the entire course content and consisting of an essay.
 The grade will replace previously earned grades for subtests.
-Students who have obtained a satisfactory grade for the first examination(s) cannot take the resit.
+Students who have obtained a satisfactory grade for the course cannot take the resit.

 Blackboard will be used: